CansizB/EITClassification/README.md

 ## Example Usage

 To run an example of how to use these models, please execute the `ExampleUsage.py` script.
-This script provides a simple demonstration of how to load the models, perform predictions, and interpret results.
+This script provides a simple demonstration of how to load the models, perform learnings.

 ## Citation

-If you use this repository or the models in your work, please cite the original article titled " Deep Learning-Driven Feature Engineering for Lung Disease Classification Through Electrical Impedance Tomography Imaging" as follows:
+If you use this repository or the models in your work, please cite the original article titled "Deep Learning-Driven Feature Engineering for Lung Disease Classification Through Electrical Impedance Tomography Imaging" as follows:

 [Insert citation here]